History of GPS satellites and commercial GPS tracking

-Navigation, Fleet tracking, aviation, and emergency response — all of these rely on GPS to function.
-The Global Positioning System (GPS) is a “positioning, navigation, and timing (PNT)” service based on 24 operational satellites which are owned by the U.S. and managed worldwide by control stations.
-This post reviews the history of GPS satellites and how they laid the foundation for commercial GPS tracking.
+Navigation, fleet tracking, aviation and emergency response — GPS helps all of these function.
+The Global Positioning System (GPS) is a positioning, navigation and timing service based on a constellation of satellites which are owned by the U.S. and managed worldwide by control stations.

-In total, there are 31 operational satellites in the GPS constellation, with 3-5 additional satellites in reserve that can be activated when needed.
+In total, there are at least 24 operational satellites in the GPS constellation, with 3-5 additional satellites in reserve that can be activated when needed.
+As of May 2020, GPS.gov confirms there are 29 operational satellites.
 The satellites circle the Earth two times a day at 20,200 km (12,550 miles) up.
 The U.S. Air Force monitors and manages the system, and has committed to having at least 24 satellites available for 95% of the time.
-See a map of the GPS control stations and pictures of GPS satellites and in the U.S. Government image library.
-Read More: Find out how GPS works.

 History of the Global Positioning System (GPS)